Home

 Mellotron used:

-(Real?)
-Mellotron on two tracks, from band-leader Mark Thomas Kluepfel, with a few seconds of strings on Instructions On Building A Model Airplane and a more noticeable flute part on Eighth Grade Summer Romance, but it's hardly enough to be worth bothering with.
+Mellotron on three tracks, from band-leader Mark Thomas Kluepfel, with muted strings on Bleed, a few seconds of uncredited strings on Instructions On Building A Model Airplane and a more noticeable flute part on Eighth Grade Summer Romance, but it's hardly enough to be worth bothering with.
 A waste of time.
 Incidentally, Kluepfel's second album under this name, 2006's An Army of Shapes Between Wars, definitely uses Mellotron samples, but it's so buried in the mix here that it's impossible to tell whether the same applies.

 See: Samples etc.